Bluetooth Low Energy Fundamentals

 Setting up nRF Sniffer for Bluetooth LE

-In this chapter, we will go through how to set up nRF Sniffer and test that it is working properly by sniffing a Bluetooth LE packet.
+In this chapter, we will go through how to set up nRF Sniffer and test that it works appropriately by sniffing Bluetooth LE packets.

 Programming the nRF Sniffer firmware